gustavohrp/RepData_PeerAssessment1/PA1_template.md

 activity1$day = factor(activity1$day, levels = c("weekday", "weekend"))
 ```

-2. Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
-The plot should look something like the following, which was created using simulated data:
+1. Make a panel plot containing a time series plot (i.e. `type = "l"`) of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
+The plot should look something like the following, which was created using **simulated data**:

 ```r